in4lio/yupp/doc/README.md

 The special `($import <expr>)` form is provided to include macros and functions from [yupp Standard Library](../src/yupp/lib/README.md) or other libraries.

+### EVALUATION AND SCOPE

+Lambda functions use lexical scope: a regular free name is resolved in the lambda's invocation frame and the environment where the lambda was defined, not in the environment of a later caller.
+Each invocation and partial application has independent parameter state.

+Caller-context behavior is explicit:

+- `&name` reads a late-bound name from the application or resumption that first demands it;
+- macros evaluate arguments and expanded forms in their invocation context;
+- `EVAL` (`$$`) evaluates its input and parsed form in the context where that operation begins.

+Applications evaluate their callee first and operands in written order.
+They stop at the first unresolved operand.
+Conditionals do not evaluate either branch while the condition is unresolved and evaluate only the selected branch after it resolves.
+Evaluating a parsed AST, closure, or residual does not mutate the supplied value.

+For migration from accidental dynamic lambda lookup, use an explicit argument or `&name`. `-Wdynamic-scope` enables a runtime warning for executed caller-only regular references; `-Wno-dynamic-scope` disables it, and `warn_dynamic_scope = True` enables it from a trusted `.yuconfig`.
+The warning does not substitute the caller value and cannot inspect unexecuted paths.
+There is no legacy scope mode.
+See [Evaluator semantics and migration](yueval-migration.md) for residual/effect rules, examples, the compatibility table, and scaling evidence.

 ### USAGE